Mutagen-Modding/Mutagen/docs/environment/Environment-Construction.md

 ### WithOutputMod
 This lets you mix in a mod that you plan on exporting content with.
 You can put multiple `WithOutputMod` calls in your builder chain.

+!!! warn "Modifies Load Order"
+    Using WithOutputMod adjusts the Load Order the Game Environment will give you, as described below

 #### Load Order Trimming
 When using WithOutputMod, be aware that this modifies the Load Order the environment will provide you to be trimmed so that it doesn't include the outgoing mod and anything after it.
 The Load Order presented by the environment represents the existing mods to consider while building the output mod, and as such, excludes the outgoing mod itself, and anything after it.